Textile Reading

 General Reading

-Indian Summer: The Secret History of the End of an Empire – Alex von Tunzelmann – A re-creation of one of the key moments of twentieth-century history: the partition and independence of India, and the final days of the Raj.
+Indian Summer: The Secret History of the End of an Empire by Alex von Tunzelmann – A re-creation of one of the key moments of twentieth-century history: the partition and independence of India, and the final days of the Raj.

-Twilight in Delhi – Ahmed Ali – Published in 1940 and set in nineteenth-century India between two revolutionary moments of change, Twilight in Delhi brings history alive, depicting most movingly the loss of an entire culture and way of life.
+Twilight in Delhi by Ahmed Ali – Published in 1940 and set in nineteenth-century India between two revolutionary moments of change, Twilight in Delhi brings history alive, depicting most movingly the loss of an entire culture and way of life.
 As Bonamy Dobree said, “It releases us into a different and quite complete world.
 Mr. Ahmed Ali makes us hear and smell Delhi…hear the flutter of pigeons’ wings, the cries of itinerant vendors, the calls to prayer, the howls of mourners, the chants of qawwals, smell jasmine and sewage, frying ghee and burning wood.”

 Kingdom’s End – Selected stories,